shankar-r10n/spt-aca-hol/README.md

 ### Lab 5 – Monitoring an ACA app

 **Objectives**
+1. Visualize the metrics of the deployed Azure Container Apps using Azure Managed Grafana.

+**Steps**
 1. Deploy an Azure Managed Grafana instance.
 2. Configure and Import a Azure Container App workbook.
-3. Observe the Grafana dashboard for the metrics visualiztion.
+3. Observe the Grafana dashboard for the metrics visualization.

-**Steps**

 **Challenges (optional)**
 1. Explore other ways to visualize metrics and implement an Azure native one without using Grafana.